 Does a great job wearing through swimming, showers, tears, and more.
-Defines while it adds volume and length, and holds a curl well for consumers who also use eyelash curlers.
+Defines while adding volume and length, and holds a curl well for consumers who also use eyelash curlers.
 Goes on smoothly.

 Takes a little time to dry on the lashes, yet it tends to dry out in the tube after a few months of use.
 Several coats are needed for a bold look.